rbrunetti/Specl-Tutorial-Twitter-REST/README.md

 }
 ```
 With the method `readResponse` we obtain the string containing the response to the previously request, sent through the connection and with the earned _bearer token_.<br/>
-Then we write the WSCoL assertion we want to check: we get the text of all the tweets that has non-empty text and store them in `$tweets`, verifing that the response has at least one object (`/root.cardinality() > 0`).<br/>
+Then we write the Specl assertion we want to check: we get the text of all the tweets that has non-empty text and store them in `$tweets`, verifing that the response has at least one object (`/root.cardinality() > 0`).<br/>
-Looking more closely at the assertions we can see that there is the step `/root`: this is introduced because the value reported by `response` is a JSON array, in this cases WSCoL assign that array to a generic key, precisely `root`, leading to the a default SDO (substantially a map admitting nesting).<br/>
+Looking more closely at the assertions we can see that there is the step `/root`: this is introduced because the value reported by `response` is a JSON array, in this cases Specl assign that array to a generic key, precisely `root`, leading to the a default SDO (substantially a map admitting nesting).<br/>
-If the evaluation of the WSCoL gives positive result, the value corresponding to variable `$tweets` will be assigned to `texts` (this call gives back an object of type Array).
+If the evaluation of the Specl gives positive result, the value corresponding to variable `$tweets` will be assigned to `texts` (this call gives back an object of type Array).

 <a name="search_tweets"></a>
 ### GET search/tweets